A bucket list is a list of everything that you want to be, do, have, and experience in life.

 15. Go Zorbing.
 Zorbing is a recreational activity which involves rolling downhill inside an orb, generally made of transparent plastic.
 You have two options: Zydro, a sort of water-ride version of the Zorb, and Zorbit, the dry version.

 16. Swim With Manatees.
-Go snorkeling with manatees in Crystal River Florida, US.
-Manatees, or sea cows, as they are sometimes called, are aquatic mammals that can grow to 13 feet and over 3,000 pounds.
+Go snorkeling with manatees in Crystal River, Florida, US.
+Manatees, or sea cows, as they are sometimes called, are aquatic mammals that can grow to 13 feet and can weigh over 3,000 pounds.
 From November through March, Crystal River, 70 miles north of Tampa, is the epicenter of manatee-watching.
 Manatees are gentle and approachable.

 17. Edge Walk at Toronto’s CN Tower.
 The CN Tower in Toronto, Canada, is the tallest free-standing structure in the Western Hemisphere.
 And now, you can walk around the circumference of the roof, from the outside.
 The EdgeWalk platform—from which you’ll be dangling– is 1,168 feet/356m high.